radiantearth/ml4gd/06142018-washington-dc/w3-data-spec/draft_nodes.md

 Chips classification, will just be geojsons of boxes.

-	*Training Data Profile of STAC*
+***Training Data Profile of STAC***
 Two required assets - associating

-•
-•
-•	Item Level:
+- Item Level:
-•	Assets - 2 required, the 'image' and the 'labels'
+  - Assets - 2 required, the 'image' and the 'labels'
-•	Time -
+  - Time -
-•	Link - a required 'image source' relation to the metadata (ideally stac)
+  - Link - a required 'image source' relation to the metadata (ideally stac)
-•	Task: .
+  - Task: .
-•	Validation Type: 'None', 'human', 'crowd', 'expert'.
+  - Validation Type: 'None', 'human', 'crowd', 'expert'.
-•	Confidence
+  - Confidence
-•	Error - 0-1
+  - Error - 0-1

-•
-•	Collection Level:
+- Collection Level:
-•	Confidence <string> - read up on the confidence.
+  - Confidence <string> - read up on the confidence.

-•
-•
-•	Label Asset
+- Label Asset
-•	- Label uncertainty
+  - Label uncertainty

-•
-•	(from group 2):
+- (from group 2):
-•	  * contributor
+  - contributor
-•	  * method (from image,, ground truth)
+  - method (from image,, ground truth)
-•	  * date (that the label was made)
+  - date (that the label was made)
-•	  * location (just the json)
+  - location (just the json)
-•	  * scale
+  - scale
-•	  * quality / confidence (of the worker)
+  - quality / confidence (of the worker)
-•	  * training / test / validation data level?
+  - training / test / validation data level?

-•
-•	publishing new versions of the labeled data?
+- publishing new versions of the labeled data?

-•
-•	Updating of training dataset
+- Updating of training dataset

-•
-•	Are COG's required?
+- Are COG's required?
-•	 - should maybe not restrict all the way.
+  - should maybe not restrict all the way.
 LiDAR point cloud.
-•	 - COG strongly recommended.
+  - COG strongly recommended.
-•	 - But sometimes you can't go COG.
+  - But sometimes you can't go COG.
 Or I want it non ortho rectified.
 Need sensor model here.

-•
-•	PNG's that are usable in the main image page?
+- PNG's that are usable in the main image page?
-•	 - No, but generate with label maker.
+  - No, but generate with label maker.
-•	 - local, link back to the geo world - is a tooling thing.
+  - local, link back to the geo world - is a tooling thing.